Join our Board of Directors

 - At least one (1) year of marketing experience in a non-profit or corporate setting

-- Post-secondary degree/diploma in a related field (marketing, business marketing, public relations, communications, journalism, or other equivalent education)
+- Post-secondary degree/diploma in a related field (marketing, business marketing, public relations, communications, journalism, or equivalent education)

 - Knowledge of the not-for-profit sector